Athletics minor league players: Braden Nett

-Braden Nett (born June 18, 2002) is an American professional baseball pitcher in the Athletics organization.
+Braden Nett (born June 18, 2002) is an American professional baseball pitcher for the Athletics of Major League Baseball (MLB).

 Nett attended Troy Buchanan High School in Troy, Missouri and played college baseball at St. Charles Community College.
 He signed with the San Diego Padres as an undrafted agent in 2022.
-He made his professional debut that season with the Arizona Complex League Padres.
+He made his professional debut that season with the rookie-level Arizona Complex League Padres.

 Nett spent 2023 with the ACL Padres and Lake Elsinore Storm and after the season pitched for the Peoria Javelinas in the Arizona Fall League.
 He pitched 2024 with the Fort Wayne TinCaps and San Antonio Missions.

-On July 31, 2025, the Padres traded Nett, Eduarniel Núñez, Leo De Vries, and Henry Báez to the Athletics for Mason Miller and JP Sears.
+On July 31, 2025, the Padres traded Nett, Eduarniel Núñez, Leo De Vries, and Henry Báez to the Athletics in exchange for Mason Miller and JP Sears.
+He made seven starts down the stretch for the Double-A Midland RockHounds, logging a 1-3 record and 4.60 ERA with 30 strikeouts across 31 1/3 innings pitched.
+On November 18, the Athletics added Nett to their 40-man roster to protect him from the Rule 5 draft.